appsmithorg/appsmith-docs/website/docs/packages/tutorial/query-module.md

 ## Pass parameters to module

-In this section, you will update the query module to accept dynamic inputs, allowing us to pass parameters from the app to the query module for tailored and responsive data retrieval.
+In this section, you will update the query module to accept dynamic inputs, allowing you to pass parameters from the app to the query module for tailored and responsive data retrieval.

 <div style={{ position: "relative", paddingBottom: "calc(50.520833333333336% + 41px)", height: "0", width: "100%" }}>